5 Self-Development Tips for Overwhelmed Leaders

 What’s great is that you can work on your own sub-modalities once you get used to it.

-It’s a little more obscure than the other two coaching techniques I’ve given you, but I assure you it’s highly effective.
+It’s a little more obscure than the other two coaching techniques we've explored here, but it’s highly effective.

 The next time you’re in a state of overwhelm, have a look at this question checklist:

-As you’re doing this, it may feel a little silly at first.
-The key is to keep going, because your subconscious mind works at rapid speed and gets bored easily if not directed.
+When you do this, it may feel a little silly at first.
+The key is to keep going, because your subconscious mind works at rapid speed and gets bored easily and creates its own entertainment if not directed.

 We don’t tap into our deeper minds enough day-to-day.
 It’s incredible what it can do.

 Our Founder did some NLP Coaching with an employee within a childcare organisation in Hove, the employee had been experiencing some upset.
-When Natalie asked her the above questions, she immediately said the feeling was red and stuck in her throat.
+When Natalie asked her the questions we've listed for you above, the client immediately said the feeling was red and stuck in her throat.
 It felt heavy and was blocking her.

 Our Founder guided her to change the colour to a light blue.